ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

-In Ember, there are 3 types of tests.
-From the least complex to the most, we have:
+Ember provides 3 types of tests out of the box:

 - Unit tests
-- Rendering tests (integration tests)
+- Rendering tests (previously known as integration tests)
-- Application tests (acceptance tests)
+- Application tests (previously known as acceptance tests)

 Broadly speaking, these tests differ in two aspects.
-(1) How much of our app should they cover for correctness?
-In other words, we look at separation of concerns.
+(1) Which parts of your app do they check for correctness?
+In other words, there are different types to help you separate testing concerns.
 (2) How fast can they run?
-After all, we want our tests to finish in a timely manner.
+After all, you want the tests to finish in a timely manner.

-In this section, we will take a look at each type and when we might use one over another.
+Let's take a look at each type and when you might use one over another.

 ## Unit Tests

 ### Definition

-We can use unit tests to check the **correctness of an individual method**.
+Unit tests check the **correctness of individual methods**.
 Given an input, does the method return the right output?
-Unit tests are **fast** and should form the **building blocks of our test suite**.

-When we use Ember CLI, a unit test gets created for an [adapter](../../models/customizing-adapters/), a controller, initializer, [model](../../models/defining-models/), [serializer](../../models/customizing-serializers/), [service](../../services/), and utility—pretty much everything!
-(Unit tests are the building blocks, remember?)
+Since unit tests can check code at the method level, they can form the **foundation of your test suite**.
+Unit tests are also **extremely fast** by nature.

+Unit tests gets created automatically when you use Ember CLI to create [adapters](../../models/customizing-adapters/), controllers, initializers, [models](../../models/defining-models/), [serializers](../../models/customizing-serializers/), [services](../../services/), and utilities.
 We encourage you to read the rest of the documentation to learn writing tests for each.

 ### Why Use Them?

-The benefits of having unit tests are twofold.
-If our unit tests are correct, then we can be more confident that our rendering and application tests will be also.
-Conversely, when a rendering or an application test fails, we can more easily identify the method that failed, because it likely hasn't been covered by a unit test.
+The benefits of having unit tests are threefold.

+If your unit tests are correct, then you can be more confident that your rendering and application tests will be also.
+Conversely, when a rendering or an application test fails, you can more easily identify the method that failed, because it likely hasn't been covered by a unit test.

+Finally, for large apps, how fast your test suite can finish becomes an important issue.
+You want the feedback loop to be short so that you can iterate many more times to find great solutions.
+If you can verify something in your app with unit tests, do so.

 ### Examples